 Specifically looking at seaweed, however, this is a much lesser-known thing to date.

 That may be attributed to the number of people who make seaweed a part of their normal diet and the volume consumed.
 Hence, a larger sample size and more study would be likely to provide interesting data.

 Is it an Allergic Reaction or Poisoning?

 For quite a while it was a common belief that unless the seaweed was of a particularly poisonous nature that the chances of a person having some type of reaction were practically negligible.

-This makes choosing a source of seaweed that is clearly known from species perspective just as important as it being free from pollutants and harmful chemicals.
+This makes choosing a source of seaweed that is known from a species perspective just as important as it is free from pollutants and harmful chemicals.

-The list of variable related to these are too expansive to go into specific detail here conclusively.
+The list of variables related to these is too expansive to go into specific detail here conclusively.
 But I’ll touch on a few common things to consider that I think could be relevant in this situation.

 Considering more than just pollutants